vipulnaik/diet-exercise-health/events/2024/2024-04-25-abdominal-pain.md

 On 2024-05-10, in light of my continued recovery, I decided to put my PPI in storage and added a calendar reminder to dispose of the PPI on its expiration date (one year after my pickup date of 2024-04-30).

+I ultimately threw the pantoprazole (Protonix) out of 2025-04-29, a day prior to the expiration date.